Mampenda/Multiprogramming/214VaultVersion2/atomic_blocks_in_AWAIT_language/exercises.md

 oc
 ```
 Does the program meet the requirements of the At-Most-Once-Property?
 Explain
 your answer.
 What are the possible final values of `x` and `y`?
-Explain your answer.
+Explain your reasoning.

 ## Question 4:
 Consider the following program: